Arwa-Abbas/SteamMind--Game-Engine-Recommendation-System/README.md

-# SteamMind – Game Engine Recommendation System #
+# SteamUP! – Game Engine Recommendation System #

-SteamMind is an advanced game recommendation platform that leverages both **knowledge-based (constraint-driven)** and **content-based filtering** techniques to provide personalized game suggestions.
+SteamUP! is an advanced game recommendation platform that leverages both **knowledge-based (constraint-driven)** and **content-based filtering** techniques to provide personalized game suggestions.
 Built with **FastAPI** and **MongoDB**, the system combines sophisticated similarity metrics, user preferences, and game metadata to deliver accurate and explainable recommendations for gamers.

 ---